DangQuyTaiKB/DangQuyTai_Movie_Recommendation/README.md

 To get the API Key of TasteDive and OMDb, you can log in to the homepage of the two websites above.
 Register an account and get a free Key, or you can also use the paid version to be able to use more service.

-My project is inspired by the course "Foundations of Python Programming" and the RESTful API part of that course.
+My project is inspired by the course "Foundations of Python Programming" in Cousera and the RESTful API part of that course.